How to Identify & Treat Pool Algae Fast

 • Identification: Green algae typically appears in pools with extended periods of low sanitizer levels.
 It is not easily brushed off and is quite smooth or "slimy" to the touch.

 • Treatment: For heavy, neglected blooms, turn your Pump Switch to the ON position.
-Add the recommended dose of Swamp Treat™ directly to the water, followed immediately by a heavy dose of chlorine shock.
+Add 1 lb (one bag or 3-4 capfuls) of Swamp Treat™ per 20,000 gallons directly to the water, followed immediately by a heavy dose of chlorine shock.
 Run the filter continuously for 24 hours.

 2. Yellow / Mustard Algae